ATTAINING TO ETERNAL LIFE

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 (Galatians 5:19-24)

 If we make no effort, by praying and obeying, to live in Christ, trusting in grace to bring us to Heaven, we will continue to act according to our fleshly desires.
-Notice that Paul says, if we do behave in this manner we will not inherit the Kingdom of God.
+Notice that Paul says if we behave in this manner we will not inherit the Kingdom of God.

 Our goal is not residence in Heaven.
 Paul does not stipulate that if we behave according to our carnal nature we will not go to Heaven.
 The issue of redemption is that of inheriting the Kingdom of God.

 The Kingdom of God is the rule of God expressed in Christ and through Christ in us.
-When we are born again the Kingdom, Christ, is born in us.
-Then it is a matter of crucifying out flesh with its passions and desires.
+When we are born again, the Kingdom, Christ, is born in us.
+Then it is a matter of crucifying our flesh with its passions and desires.